 Some financial institutions may only be involved in ethical practices for some time to blanket the eye of investors for a short period.
 That should not be the case.
 They should lead by example by keeping both internal and external ethics consistent.

 Inconsistency comes in different ways.
-If a bank is actively involved in community projects but discriminates against its staff, that is not an ethical bank, simple.
-And apart from considering the social welfare of the employees, all financial institutions should adopt environmentally friendly practices.
+If a bank is actively involved in community projects but discriminates against its staff, it is not an ethical bank.
+Apart from considering the social welfare of the employees, all financial institutions should adopt environmentally friendly practices.

 Relevant Certifications

 Most ethical banks are certified by the American Bankers Association (ABA).
-This is an assurance that the certificate holder meets stringent requirements when interacting with clients, governments, business communities, investors, and other financial institutions.
+This assures that the certificate holder meets stringent requirements when interacting with clients, governments, business communities, investors, and other financial institutions.
 Banks go through a rigorous certification process.

 Supports Renewable Energy Sector